Quartz Dress Watch (OEM / Custom Dial)

 Seagull ST16 is a Chinese-made movement from Tianjin Sea-Gull Watch Group, a state-owned enterprise with a 60-year manufacturing history.
 Accuracy specification is ±30 seconds per month.
 At $1.80–2.50 per unit, it represents a meaningful BOM saving, and for brands distributing through value channels (retail $30–50), it is a defensible choice.
 However, international service infrastructure is thin — replacement parts outside China require advance planning.

 Generic movements from smaller Chinese manufacturers cost $0.80–1.50 per unit but carry accuracy specifications that are aspirational rather than enforced.
-Reject rates from failed accuracy testing at incoming inspection typically run 3–8%, versus <1% for Miyota units.
-For any brand with a return rate KPI, the cheap movement almost always costs more than it saves.
+Rather than trusting a stated reject rate, gate them yourself: specify 100% incoming accuracy testing against the movement’s ISO 1541 grade (±20 s/month for a standard quartz calibre) and reject every unit outside spec, recording the actual fallout per lot.
+For any brand with a return rate KPI, the cheap movement almost always costs more than it saves once that fallout is counted.

 Dial and case customization workflow